Satoshi Ohno: Music career

 Ohno is the lead vocalist of Arashi.
 Although his music career is primarily with Arashi, he had a solo concert called 3104 (which can be read as his name Satoshi in Japanese) in 2006 and in 2009, became the first and only member in Arashi to release a solo single.
 It was a soundtrack for his drama Uta no Onii-san titled "Kumorinochi, Kaisei" (曇りのち、快晴) by Yano Kenta starring Satoshi Ohno.
 Ohno also provided the vocals to the insert song "Yukai Tsukai Kaibutsu-kun" (ユカイツーカイ怪物くん), which was released as a single on July 7, 2010 for the drama Kaibutsu-kun and sold around 59,000 copies on the first day.

 Choreography

-Ohno began his work as a choreographer in 2004 for his solo "Top Secret" during Arashi's 2004 Iza, Now Tour and in 2006, began to work as a choreographer for the group.
-Since then, he has choreographed numerous solo and group dances.
-Some of his notable choreography work for Arashi includes "Zero-G", the live performance for "Bittersweet", the interlude for the "Kokoro no Sora" music video, "Tsunagu", and "Do You...?".
+Ohno's work as a choreographer began in 2004 for his solo "Top Secret" during Arashi's 2004 Iza, Now Tour, and in 2006 for the group.
+Since then, he has done numerous solo and group dances, some of his notable group choreography including "Zero-G", the live performance for "Bittersweet", the interlude for the "Kokoro no Sora" music video, "Tsunagu", and "Do You...?".